davidcereal/Book_Recommender/README.md

 ### SQL

-* The default configuration of the app is to use SQLite, but my altering the config file, it can easily be altered.
+* The default configuration of the app is to use SQLite, but my altering the config file, it can easily be altered
-* In-app interaction between the views of the app and the database occurs through SQLAlchemy.
+* In-app interaction between the views of the app and the database is fascilitated by SQLAlchemy
+* Miigration managent is fascilitated by Alembic, designed for use with SQLAchemy